 Interpolation is a very commonly used technique in computer graphics.
-Very often data is specified on a regular grid (values are written at the vertex position of a 2D or 3D grid) or on a line (in the 1D case) but the program needs to evaluate values at random position on that grid.
+Very often data is specified on a regular grid (values are written at the vertex position of a 2D or 3D grid) or on a line (in the 1D case) but the program needs to evaluate values at random positions on that grid.
 If the sample is located on a grid vertex then we can simply use the value that is stored there.
-But if the sample is located anywhere else on the grid (somewhere in the cell) then, considering that we have no data there, we need to compute one by averaging values which are stored at the cell vertices.
-This technique is called interpolation because the key idea is to "interpolate" existing values at fixed grid location to compute values anywhere else on the grid.
+But if the sample is located anywhere else on the grid (somewhere in the cell) then, considering that we have no data there, we need to compute one by averaging values that are stored at the cell vertices.
+This technique is called interpolation because the key idea is to "interpolate" existing values at fixed grid locations to compute values anywhere else on the grid.

 In 2D the technique is called bilinear interpolation.
 Its 3D counterpart is called trilinear interpolation.
-Both techniques will be described in the next two chapters and source code will be given as well.
+Both techniques will be described in the next two chapters and the source code will be given as well.
 The word linear is in both terms because for that particular technique only linear interpolations are performed.
-A linear interpolation is an equation of the kind:$$a(1-t)+bt \quad with \quad 0 \le t \le 1$$
+Linear interpolation is an equation of the kind:$$a(1-t)+bt \quad with \quad 0 \le t \le 1$$